astorDev/nist/dotnet/logging/docs/req-resp.md

 app.UseHttpIOLogging(); // instead of app.UseHttpLogging();
 ```

-And we got a minimal, yet fully-functioning logs:
+And we got minimal, yet fully-functioning logs:

 ![](nist-starter-200.png)

 ![](nist-starter-400.png)

-> Although, `ExceptionHandlerMiddleware` still logs an occurred exception we no longer need to rely on it since we have exception logged in the logging middleware.
+> Although, `ExceptionHandlerMiddleware` still logs an occurred exception we no longer need to rely on it since we have an exception logged in the logging middleware.
 You can even silence the `ExceptionHandlerMiddleware` with `"Microsoft.AspNetCore.Diagnostics.ExceptionHandlerMiddleware": "None"` in the `appsettings.json`

 ## Recap